TheRealBlueRazz/FoodBlast/README.md

 # Food-Blast

-Food-Blast is a mod (or a collection of assets) for Counter-Strike 1.6 that aims to remove all form of violence from the game.
+Food-Blast is a content mod (or a collection of assets) for Counter-Strike 1.6 that aims to remove all form of violence from the game.
 This mod can be played on all CS 1.6 servers - even on servers that don't have this mod installed.

+All player models are Mario characters and the weapons are food items.

 ![toads](imgs/toads.png)